px-sama/warehouse-management/README.md

 ### `npm start`

 ## Deployment
-The project is deployed using Vercel.
+The project is deployed using [Firebase Hosting](https://warehouse-management-bc1cc.web.app/)

 ## Backend
 The project endpoint is connected to the Firebase firestore database